 Your health care provider can help you determine the cause of your insomnia.
 They can diagnose other potential sleep disorders or health conditions.
 Based on the cause of your insomnia, your health care provider can guide you to find the right course of treatment and start getting a healthy, restful, consistent night’s sleep.

 Medication that has a sedating effect may be used to treat sleep-onset insomnia by promoting drowsiness.
 The goal when using sleep medication should always be to return to a natural cycle of sleep and not to create dependency on medication to achieve good rest.
 For this reason, sleep experts recommend only using sleep aids in the short term.6

 CBT-I is a program that helps you understand how the things you do and the way you think affect how you sleep.
 CBT-I providers can help you discover thought patterns and habits that are leading to a poor night’s sleep and learn how to correct these patterns.

 - Learn strategies to challenge unhelpful thinking patterns.

 - Get help identifying and changing habits that stand in the way of a great night of sleep.

-	- Understand how the connection between thoughts, feelings, behaviors, and sleep is central to CBT-I.
+- Understand how the connection between thoughts, feelings, and behaviors is central to your sleep patterns.

 Dr. Colleen Ehrnstrom is a licensed clinical psychologist with a specialty practice in Acceptance and Commitment Therapy (ACT).
 Areas of expertise include insomnia and other sleep disorders, anxiety, and depression.